SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 ```

 Our 'FullName' with be FirstName and LastName concatenated together with a space in between.
 To incorporate this, we need to add a 'Translation'.
-A transltion is a custom unit of code you can add to convert the source object into a property on the destination projection.
+A translation is a custom unit of code you can add to convert the source object into a property on the destination projection.
 It can translate an
 existing property on the source, aggreate or combine multiple properties, or create data that doesn't exist at all on the source object.

 But as every English teacher I've ever had has drilled into my head, "Show don't tell", so go ahead and throw a translation into the configuration object: